-Shared Driveway.
-A private way, lawfully established, which affords principal means of access to more than one (1) dwelling, lot or parcel, but that was not approved as a private road under Township ordinances.
+Shared Driveway or Easement, Existing.
+A private way, lawfully established, which affords principal means of access to more than one lot or dwelling, but that was not approved as a private road under Township ordinances.

 Township.
 Charter Township of Union, Isabella County, Michigan.